Analysis of Regularized LS Reconstruction and Random Matrix Ensembles in Compressed Sensing: Extensions and a Sketch of a Derivation with the Replica Method

 With some additional effort, one also finds that

 holds for the RS free energy with

-It is easy to see that for the rotationally invariant setup, our initial assumption of uniform sparsity, i.e., $T=1$ and $\rho = \rho_{1}$ is not necessary and the same set of equations is obtained for arbitrary sparsity pattern $\{\rho_{t}\}$ that satisfies $\rho = \Tx^{-1}\sum_{\tx} \rho_{\tx}$.
+It is now easy to see that for the rotationally invariant setup, our initial assumption of uniform sparsity, i.e., $T=1$ and $\rho = \rho_{1}$ is not necessary and the same set of equations is obtained for arbitrary sparsity pattern $\{\rho_{t}\}$ that satisfies $\rho = \Tx^{-1}\sum_{\tx} \rho_{\tx}$.
 Similarly, we may obtain the equivalent representation for the $T$-orthogonal setup considered in Proposition~\ref{prop:Tortho_general}.
-Instead of repeating the general results, we shall provide specific examples considering $\ell_{2}$-norm and ``zero-norm'' regularization in the next subsection.

-\begin{remark} Comparing \eqref{eq:Fextr_eigs2_extended} together with \eqref{eq:hatQ-hatm_extended}~--~\eqref{eq:chi_derivative_extended} to the saddle-point conditions \eqref{eq:hatchi_rotational}~--~ \eqref{eq:hatm_rotational} given in Proposition~\ref{prop:eigensetup} shows that the choice of $\Freg$ or the marginal PDF of the non-zero elements in the source vector in \eqref{eq:true_sourcesym_pdf_k_extended} has no direct impact on the expressions that provide the variables $\{\mhat,\Qhat,\chihat\}$.
+\begin{remark} Comparing \eqref{eq:Fextr_eigs2_extended} together with \eqref{eq:hatQ-hatm_extended}--\eqref{eq:chi_derivative_extended} to the saddle-point conditions \eqref{eq:hatchi_rotational}--\eqref{eq:hatm_rotational} given in Proposition~\ref{prop:eigensetup} shows that the choice of $\Freg$ or the marginal PDF of the non-zero elements in the source vector in \eqref{eq:true_sourcesym_pdf_k} has no direct impact on the expressions that provide the variables $\{\mhat,\Qhat,\chihat\}$.
 Hence, the form of these conditions is the same for all setups where the sensing matrix is from the same ensemble.
 The parameters $\{m,Q,\chi\}$ on the other hand are affected by the choice of regularization and source distribution.
 As stated in Remark~\ref{remark:same_variables_ensembles}, the effect of sensing matrix ensemble is the reverse, namely, for fixed $\Freg$ and $p(\vm{x}^{0})$, the form of $\{m,Q,\chi\}$ is always the same while $\{\mhat,\Qhat,\chihat\}$ can have different form depending on the choice of the measurement matrix. \end{remark}